 There are many misunderstandings about driving, from first applying for your provisional to obtaining your full licence.
-Here are the answers to the most commonly asked questions
+Here are the answers to the most FAQ about getting your licence

 How do I apply for my provisional licence?

 You may apply for your licence two months before your 17th birthday using a D1 application form which is available from the post office.
 Currently the fee (March 2011) is £50.
 You will need the following documents in order to complete your application form;